mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 identifier.
 This flow identifier serves as a replacement for using different transport addresses per stream.
 A flow identifier is a QUIC variable length integer which must be unique per stream.

+RTP and RTCP packets of a single RTP session MAY be sent using the same flow identifier (following the procedures defined in {{!RFC5761}}, or they MAY be sent using different flow identifiers.
+The respective mode of operation MUST be indicated using the appropriate signaling, e.g., when using SDP as discussed in section {#sdp}.

+RTP and RTCP packets of different RTP sessions MUST be sent using different flow identifiers.

+Differentiating RTP/RTCP datagrams of different RTP sessions from non-RTP/RTCP datagrams is the responsibility of the application by means of appropriate use of flow identifiers and the corresponding signaling.

 ## "How to transport / encapsulate"

+RTP senders SHOULD consider the header overhead assosiated with QUIC datagrams and sure that the RTP/RTCP packets including their payloads, QUIC, and IP headers will fit into path MTU.

+What else?

+* When to send a packet? (re congestion control)
+* ...

 # Protocol Operation {#protocol-operation}